zvory/mips-emulator/README.md

-writing a MIPS (CS241 dialect) emulator in pure C
+writing a MIPS (CS241 dialect) emulator in pure C (not even one tenth done lol)

 ```
 make